Novice/ Intermediate/ Age Group Coach

 As a Clearwater native, Coach Shea competed for Suncoast WaterWorks for eight years.
 Shea and her team placed top ten multiple times at national and international competitions.
 Her highest accomplishments as an athlete include placing 4th individually in 18-19 figures and 2nd in 18-19 duet at the 2012 Age Group National Championship.
 Her personal career highlight was winning the U.S. Masters Games with former coach Diana and former partner Katy Alexander.
 After graduating from Calvary Christian High School in 2012, Coach Shea attended Florida State University to pursue her Bachelor of Science in Finance and Master of Business Administration degrees.
 During her time in Tallahassee, Shea served as the assistant and head coach of the Tallahassee Serinas Synchronized Swimming Team for five years.
 As the Age Group coach, she led her team to multiple top ten finishes at national and zone competitions.
-Having moved back to the Tampa area, Shea has returned to her home team to coach the Intermediate and Age Group teams and will continue to compete nationally at the masters level.
+Having moved back to the Tampa area, Shea has returned to her home team to coach the Intermediate and Age Group teams and will continue to compete nationally and internationally at the masters level.

 Coach Erin joined Suncoast WaterWorks when she was ten years old.
 Erin and her mom attended the annual watershow, and she has been with the team ever since!
 Erin swam through high school and started coaching for SWW after graduating.
 As an athlete, Erin competed at many national meets, was a finalist at most of them, and was a member of the first SWW team to compete at US Nationals which Coach Erin expressed was such a great experience!
 She also was a team finalist at the U.S. Open, an international competition.
 Throughout her years of coaching Erin has learned so much more about the sport and loves seeing the young swimmers grow up and knowing she was able to contribute to and be a part of their synchro journey.

 Coach Riley began her synchro career in seventh grade, when she had Coach Diana as her math teacher.
-She competed for SWW for three years and even competed for the Team Florida combo.
-Riley is now a junior at Largo High IB, where she competes on the varsity speed swim team and varsity soccer team.
+She competed for SWW for three years and even competed for the Team Florida combined combo.
+Riley is now a senior at Largo High IB, where she competes on the varsity speed swim team and varsity soccer team.
 In addition, Riley also runs an athletic club.
 For her IB project, Riley is examining and researching coaching.
 As a volunteer coach this season, Riley has become even more patient and understanding.
 Her work with different ages and personalities has allowed her to learn and use many techniques for maximizing success with children of all abilities.
 Riley’s favorite part of volunteer coaching is fostering relationships with and becoming a mentor to the athletes.